About the Host School

 Student Case Study

-In 2012, when I was entered the high school.
+In 2012, I entered the high school.
 I feel really glad to study here.
-The teachers are all very nice and most of them do have talented in teaching.
-I found that I was given a lot of chances to show my personalities and abilities in from of others.
+I found that I was given a lot of chances to show my personality and abilities.
 Also, I enjoyed experimental classes a lot.

-I became independent in study since that my parents could no longer help me with my studies.
-What's more, I believe that to study with foreign teachers actually tells me about how to be show more respect to others and how to understand cultural differences.
+I believe that to study with foreign teachers actually tells me about how to show more respect to others and how to understand cultural differences.
 Sometimes, it was a perfect lesson for me to be more patient.

 Firstly, teachers are not as critical as Chinese ones, so I have to be the one who pick out my own mistakes.
-Then, I have to be very brave to ask all the questions that I want to ask and respond to my teachers' questions since if I do not question them, they may ignore the possibility that students do not understand.
-Finally, at times homework would be a lot, including three essays to write at one time, and I have no other choice but to be organized, which personality I didn't care much before.
+Then, I have to be very brave to ask all the questions that I want to ask and respond to my teachers' questions.
+At times homework would be a lot, including three essays to write at one time, and I have no other choice but to be organized, which personally I didn't care about much before.